hexbatch/apple-core/v1/docs/core/step-4-actions/events.md

 * parent in token turned off
 * token enters a set
 * token leaves a set

+On the type token definer: the events for token creation and destruction are sent:
+* before creation (can refuse)
+* after creation (notification)
+* before destruction (can refuse)
+* after destruction (notification)

 Set operations (run on the token defining a set)